ALMA-DEV914/jade-tattoo-website/README.md

 [The Deployed Application](https://tranquil-thicket-54252.herokuapp.com/)

 I was inspired to build this app for my little brother who just started his tattoo business.
 It features a homepage, a gallery where demontrates his works or design.
 A login and signup features where user can add reviews and join the conversations.
 It has a features of user profile where can only be access by login in or signing up.
 Users can also logout and you can add a friend in your list.
-       1. Need to add calendar - for customer to schedule an appointment

 ## Tools and Technologies